mousepawmedia/devdocs/source/guides/staff.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. When you first log into Nextcloud, click your username in the upper-right corner and select :guilabel:`Personal`.
+1. When you first log into Nextcloud, click your username in the upper-right corner and select :guilabel:`Settings`.
 This will take you to your profile and settings screen.

-2. If you scroll down a little, you will see buttons for downloading the Nextcloud client for various platforms.
-Now would be a good time to set up one or more up.
-To install the client, see :ref:`nextcloud_client`.
+Fill out your profile.

+2. At left, select :guilabel:`Security`.
+Start by saving your backup codes in case you lose your device.
+Then, enable both :guilabel:`Nextcloud Notification` and :guilabel:`Enable TOTP`.
+That last one will walk you through linking to *one* Authenticator app; we recomemend Microsoft Authenticator on your mobile device.
+If you don't have a mobile, use `Authenticator on your Linux machine <https://flathub.org/apps/details/com.belmoussaoui.Authenticator>`_.

 3. The Activity section allows you to customize notifications.
-You should leave most Stream options checked, so you'll know when things happen on Nextcloud.
-    However, you may want to uncheck some Mail options, to keep email to a minimum.

-4. Uncheck the boxes labeled :guilabel:`List your own file actions in the stream` and :guilabel:`Notify about your own actions via email`, so you don't receive notifications about your *own* actions.
+We recommend leaving many Push notifications enabled.

 If you'll be using Nextcloud regularly, you may consider setting up the Nextcloud Client on your computer.
 See :ref:`nextcloud_client`.